Our Vision

 2. Creating rewilding projects within school grounds that enable young people to grasp the concept and importance of ecologically rich and resilient landscapes that support humans and wildlife alike.

-3. Providing outdoor learning opportunities and experiences that reconnect young people with nature, including their own inner ecosystem, creating a 'reset' in how to see the natural world; the landscape, wildlife, including animals in captivity, and domestic livestock.
+3. Providing outdoor learning opportunities and experiences that reconnect young people with nature, including their own inner ecosystem, creating a 'reset' in how to see the natural world; the land, wild places and wildlife.
 To enable young people to understand and appreciate animal sentience and other species rights to life with us - to rekindle an empathy for all living beings.

 4. Connecting Rewilding Schools with the wider community of landowners and conservationists in order to create a network of habitats and corridors for wildlife.
-And, to inspire others to get involved in starting rewilding and wilding initiatives of their own throughout the region.
+And, to inspire others to get involved in starting rewilding and wilding initiatives of their own.

 Through these four pillars we aim to inspire and create HOPE for the future, and show how it is possible, through our own actions, to build a better, more beautiful, and equitable world for all species.